-Judgements on themes Accreditation recommendation All themes are evaluated as good Accredited Most themes are evaluated as good and the others as satisfactory.
+Judgements on themes Accreditation recommendation All themes are evaluated as good Most themes are evaluated as good and Accredited Accredited, with conditions the others as satisfactory.
 No theme is evaluated as poor.
-Accredited, with conditions One or more themes are evaluated as poor Not accredited
+One or more themes are evaluated as poor Not accredited